scala/scala3/docs/docs/reference/metaprogramming/erased-terms.md

 //                  State is must be Off
 ```

-Note that in the code above the actual implicit arguments for `IsOff` are never
+Note that in the code above the actual context arguments for `IsOff` are never
 used at runtime; they serve only to establish the right constraints at compile
 time.
 As these terms are never used at runtime there is not real need to have
 them around, but they still need to be present in some form in the generated